Frequently Asked Questions at New Heights

 Yes, physical therapy is effective in conjunction with treatment provided by other providers.
 We believe in communicating and working closely with your other providers to optimize your recovery.

 14. Who can refer to a physical therpist?

-Due to our special training you can also refer yourself without a doctor’s precription.
+Medical doctors, chiropractors, naturopathic physicians, nurse practitioners, acupuncturists and osteopathic doctors can refer you for physical therapy.
+Due to our special training you can also refer yourself without a doctor’s prescription.

 15. What should I wear to my appointment?